 Most writers, regardless of the genre they’ve concentrated on, will want to share their work with the public by having it published as a book.
 The first and most important thing is do your own research.
 Find out about the various ways of getting your book published, the roles of publishers and literary agents, and exploring the options of self-publishing and acquiring a distributor.
 The Internet is great for this, as is the Writer’s Market and other books of this nature.

 Establish who your ideal reader is, and what the market is like for your book.
 Are there already other books similar to yours available?
 The more research you’ve undertaken into the market, in addition to the processes involved in selecting and publishing a manuscript, the better chance you have.
 You might also consider expanding your writing and publishing knowledge by joining one of our membership programs for writers.
 We have the Writer’s Community for those writing a standalone book, or Authorpreneur for those people writing a book that supports their business.

 Frequently Asked Questions

 The following are the most asked questions about the Hay House submission process, along with our answers.
 We hope this information is most helpful to you.Are you currently accepting unsolicited manuscripts or proposals?

-We accept submissions three ways only; through an agent, if you have attended one of our Writer’s Workshops, or are a member of our Writer’s Community.
+We accept submissions two ways only; through an agent, or from current members of one of our writer’s membership programs.
 There are no exceptions to this policy.
 If you send in an unsolicited manuscript or proposal, it will not be reviewed and will be immediately discarded.

 How can I find an agent?